oculus-samples/Unity-AppSpaceWarp/README.md

 1. **Rendering motion vectors for the user interface**.
 This is the same behavior as discussed in [Transparent Objects](#transparent-objects), but it can be made more difficult, as you will need a 3D object (or multiple overlapping objects) whose bounds match the bounds of the UI.
 2. **Compositor Layers**.
 Compositor layers are rendered separately from the main scene, and composited in later -- see [documentation](https://developer.oculus.com/resources/os-compositor-layers/).
 This allows UI to appear more "crisp", and, as a side effect, causes the elements rendered as a compositor layer to not be affected by App SpaceWarp.
 If your UI is meant to be an overlay on your scene (i.e. subtitles), this is an easy win.
 However, if your UI is meant to sit within your scene (i.e. controllers appear in front of it), you must render "poke-a-hole" zero-alpha pixels where your UI should appear, and those "poke-a-hole" pixels are affected by App SpaceWarp.

+## Custom Shaders

+A good App SpaceWarp implementation requires all opaque in-world objects to render motion vectors in a MotionVector pass.
+While this pass is automatically added into built-in shaders when you use the [Oculus-VR branches of Unity render pipeline packages](https://github.com/Oculus-VR/Unity-Graphics/tree/2021.3/oculus-app-spacewarp/Packages), it is not manually added to custom shaders you may have written for your art style.

+This scene showcases two custom shaders with MotionVector passes:

+1. A custom shader that uses `#include "Packages/com.unity.render-pipelines.universal/ShaderLibrary/OculusMotionVectorCore.hlsl"` to add the default MotionVector pass simply.
+2. A custom shader that modifies the MotionVector pass in order to support additional features (in this case, alpha clipping).

 ## Additional Considerations With App SpaceWarp

 ### Moving objects appearing to stutter